 - Planning and attending parent-teacher conferences and administrative meetings

 As a language teacher, you may travel from classroom to classroom, or you may have your own room, depending on your school or district size.
 A growing trend in public and private education today is language immersion schools, where students attend all or some core classes such as math, social studies and language arts in another language all year long.

 |Concordia University||MEd – Curriculum & Instruction: ESOL (K-Adult) – Master’s||Request Information|

 If you’ve ever wondered how to become a language teacher, you’ll first need at least a bachelor’s degree.
 And proving fluency in the language you teach usually means you will need a bachelor’s or master’s degree in your chosen language.
 As a language major, your coursework will include extensive language education as well as classes in your chosen country’s literature, history and culture.
 With an advanced language degree, you can teach language at a community college or university.

 Since teaching in primary and secondary schools requires completion of a teacher-education program as well, you may choose to double major in education to complete teaching certification requirements at the same time.
 Otherwise, you may need to focus on either education or your language while completing separate degrees.

 If you wish to become a foreign language teacher at an elementary, middle or high school, you will be required to complete teacher certification requirements, which typically include completion of an accredited degree program, classroom experience and an examination, depending on the state in which you work.

 In addition to the regular teaching certificate, some states also require an examination in your language.
-The National Teachers Examination with a foreign language education component is given in Alabama, Arkansas, California, Mississippi, South Carolina, Tennessee, and Virginia.
 In other states, a different exam is given, so check your requirements at your state Department of Education before you proceed.